HongyuanWu/lncRNA-2/README.md

 ## Analysis functions
 This file calls the different R packages necesary for the analysis and contains the fucntions necesary to find the different clusters in this type of data.
 The functions that contains an `saveIMG` and `outdir` arguments will save tyhe plot generated in the specified outdir after trying to create it, if `saveIMG` is set to `FALSE` (`TRUE` by default) there is no need to specify and `outdir`.
 - **OpenData**: returns the seurat object from a dorectory where all 3 matrix files are located (barcodes, features, matrix).
-This function will aslo print violin plots for number of features, feature counts and mitochondrial gene presence in our data and FeatureScatter plots
+This function will aslo print violin plots for number of features, feature counts and mitochondrial gene presence in our data and FeatureScatter plots.
 Usage: `DataObject <- OpenData(dir=PathToData, project.name = Name,outdir = PathToOutput )`
  Note that it is necesary to subset the data after looking at the previous plots.
  `DataObject <- subset(DataObject , subset = nFeature_RNA > 1100 & nFeature_RNA < 4000 & percent.mt < 3)`
 - **NormalizeAndScale**: This function takes a seurat object and a number of variable features, and runs the data normalization using seurat default values ("LogNormalize" as method and a scale factor of 10000).
-It will return a seurat object with
+It will return a seurat object with the added results.

 Usage: `DataObject <- NormalizeAndScale(data.object = DataObject, nFeatures = 500, outdir = PathToOutput )`
 Note: If you want to use different parameters for the normalization use the standard seurat functions, an example can be found [here](https://satijalab.org/seurat/v3.1/pbmc3k_tutorial.html).
 - **LinearAnalysis**: This fucniton will take a seurat object as input and will return a seurat object with the added results.
 It will run Principal Component Analysis (PCA) and a JackStraw test using the specified number of dimensions `dims` and replciates `JackStrawReplicates`.
 It will also score the JackStraw test.
 The arguments `cells` and `balance` affect the heatmap printed after the analysis.
 This function will also print a Jack Straw Plot with the evaluated components and their pvalues, an elbow plot and a scatter plot of the first 2 components.

 Usage: `DataObject <- LinearAnalysis(DataObject ,dims = 40, saveImg = TRUE,outdir = PathToOutput )`
 - **DimThreshold**: This function will take a seurat object and a pvalue and will return a list with all the comonents with a JackStrawScore < pvalue.
 Usage: `dims <- DimThreshold(DataObject ,pval = 0.000001)`